akincer/stimulus-animation-orchestrator/README.md

 # Settings

-Note for optional settings the default will be use if excluded from a subscription.
+Note for optional settings the default will be used if excluded from a subscription.

 | Name      | Description                                            | Requirement        |
 |-----------|--------------------------------------------------------|--------------------|